sakeefh/UGA-Hacks-8/README.md

 - Volunteers are able to discover and sign up for local volunteering opportunities and they can track their volunteer hours in the app.
 - Users have a custom volunteer feed set to showcase opportunities that they set their preferences to.

-## Challenges Overcome
+## Challenges
--

-- **Database Population:**
-  - Overcame hurdles in populating the database efficiently.

-- **React Native Syntax:**
+- We were not able to populate our database properly.
+To overcome this, we implemented a systematic approach to data entry and retrieval.
+By refining our database schema and optimizing queries, we were able to enhance the efficiency of data population.
-  - Tackled syntax challenges while working with React Native.
+- We encountered syntax challenges with React Native.
+We utilized React Native documentation and Stack Overflow to gain insights into best practices.

 ## Learnings